-The College will make available a Process Navigator to work with any party, whether they are students or employees, who can provide information to them for all stages of the Sexual Misconduct process, including but not limited to reporting, engaging in the formal or informal process, interim measures, the investigation, possible disciplinary outcomes, appeals, and any related questions or concerns.
-The Process Navigators will be appropriately trained to assist the parties.
+Parties are permitted to have an advisor of their choice.
+If a party does not have an advisor, the College will make available an Advisor to work with any party, whether they are students or employees, who can provide information to them for all stages of the Sexual Misconduct process, including but not limited to reporting, engaging in the formal or informal process, interim measures, the investigation, possible disciplinary outcomes, appeals, and any related questions or concerns.
+Advisors may attend all related meetings or hearings but do not participate except to advise their party.
+Where a process may go to a live hearing, the Advisor will ask clarifying and cross-examination questions on behalf of their party.
+The Advisor will be appropriately trained to assist the party being advised, as well as trained on the rights of the parties and the rules of decorum in all meetings, including hearings.